The Lieutenant Governor

-The Honourable Alison Redford is the current Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.
-She is also the MLA for the riding of Calgary-Elbow.
-The Honourable Thomas Lukaszuk is the Deputy Premier and Chair of the Operations and Policy Cabinet Committee.
+The Honorable Jim Prentice is the Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.

 Cabinet is the framework in which members of Executive Council do their work.
 Beyond approving Orders in Council, Cabinet ratifies policy matters and is the final authority on issues related to the day-to-day operation of government.
 The Premier chairs Cabinet.

 The Speaker directs debates and proceedings in the Legislative Assembly.
 The Speaker is an elected Member of the Legislative Assembly.
 At the beginning of the first Legislative session after an election, all MLAs vote for the Speaker by secret ballot.